PeaceFounder/PeaceVote.jl/outreach/peacevote.md

 ```
 where `deme` is a primitive which additionally with `demespec` also had loaded notary for performing digital signatures and cypher for establishing secure communications with authenticated Diffie-Hellman key exchange.

 The next step is to set up the configuration for the braider of the mixnet type.
-The mixnet braider consists of two parts - it is a gatekeeper and the mixer.
+The mixnet braider consists of two parts - a gatekeeper and the mixer.
 The gatekeeper is responsible for authentification with pseudonyms.
 It is responsible to redirect connection directly to the mixer where a new pseudonym is sent and later redelivered back to gatekeeper sorted and forwarded to participants for forming the contract.

 The guardian needs to specify the message length and the number of participants for the braid, as well as authentification details for the mixer.
-Since the mixer is expected to be from a different deme, we define its id with `DemeID` which contains UUID of the deme, and thus cryptographic primitives can be loaded from the demespec file stored.
+Since the mixer is expected to be from a different deme, we define its id with `DemeID` which contains `UUID` of the deme togehter with the pseudonym `ID`, and thus cryptographic primitives can be loaded from the demespec file stored.
 The configuration then can be created as:
 ```
 braiderconfig = BraiderConfig(BRAIDER_PORT,MIXER_PORT,
     UInt8(3),UInt8(64),SERVER_ID,MIXER_ID)
 ```
 where `BRAIDER_PORT` and `MIXER_PORT` also contain information to establish a socket with server and mixer. `PeaceVote` only approves integers referring to local ports but with the power of multiple dispatch that can be extended with an external package with its own port type.
 That is particularly useful in a sense that `PeaceVote` does not need to specify whether the server is an ordinary server with IP or hidden service in the TOR.
-Also, it is useful to specify how the ports shall be contacted anonymously, whether it is over a TOR network or another way which must be specified by the guardian since anonymity loves company.
+Also, it is useful to specify how the ports shall be connected anonymously, whether it is over a TOR network or another way which must be specified by the guardian since anonymity loves company.

 The next element needed is a configuration of the recorder.
 The recorder as name states is collecting certified applications, contracted braids, certified proposals and certified votes.
 The software running it is responsible for preventing redundant information to take part in the ledger.
 The configuration can be given as follows:
 ```